mrjoshbear/after-sundown-2e/5-danger-and-conflict/attacking.md

 #### Locking On

 Characters can prepare a weapon to be deployed.
 Maybe they hold a knife to the target's throat, maybe they point a gun at the target's back.
 This takes the time of a normal attack, but no actual attack is made.
 At any point in the future, the character can make their attack Reactively.
-If the character becomes distracted, moves faster than a Slow Search or makes another attack (including another Lock On attempt), the old Lock On is lost.
+If the character becomes distracted, moves faster than a crawl or makes another attack (including another Lock On attempt), the old Lock On is lost.
 This is how the game handles "stick ups," fencing, hostage threatening, and patient sniping.

 #### Feint